Shubhamtribhuvan8/Shubham-Tribhuvan-AIPlagiarismDetector/README.md

 Responsive Design: Fully responsive and works seamlessly on desktop, tablet, and mobile devices.
 Downloadable Reports: Get plagiarism reports with highlighted flagged sections and percentage of plagiarized content.

-# Frontend Setup (React)
+Frontend Setup (React)
 Prerequisites
 Node.js: Ensure you have Node.js installed (v16 or above).
 npm: Comes with Node.js; used to install dependencies.
 Installation
 Clone the repository:

+bash
+Copy code
 git clone https://github.com/USERNAME/AIPlagiarismDetector.git
 cd AIPlagiarismDetector

-Navigate to the frontend directory: cd frontend
+Navigate to the frontend directory:

+bash
+Copy code
+cd frontend
 Install dependencies:

+bash
+Copy code
 npm install

-Run the React app locally
+Run the React app locally:

+bash
+Copy code
 npm start

-Frontend Environment Variables: Create a .env file in the frontend directory with the following variables:
+Frontend Environment Variables:

+Create a .env file in the frontend directory with the following variables: plaintext
+Copy code
 REACT_APP_API_URL=http://localhost:5000
 Access the application:

 The React application should now be running at http://localhost:3000.
 Technologies Used
 React: A JavaScript library for building user interfaces.
 Axios: For making API requests.
 Tailwind CSS: For styling and ensuring responsiveness.

 # Backend Setup (Node.js with AI API Integration)